 How Do I Become A Foster Parent?

 Applying to become a CGA foster parent begins by filling out a Foster Application and a Foster Agreement.
 Fax both of the completed and signed forms to (303) 382-8020.
 You will then be contacted to schedule a home visit where a CGA representative will more fully explain the foster program and answer any questions you may have.
 After that you'll be assigned a Foster Representative who will be your mentor and main point of contact for all foster issues.
 The CGA Foster Reps are very knowledgeable and have a lot of experience fostering greyhounds, many of whom have at least one greyhound of their own.

 Once the home visit is complete, you'll be provided with a crate and food and you'll be ready to get your first foster dog.
-When a dog is retired from a racing kennel, it's transported to a veterinary clinic where it will be spayed or neutered, have its teeth cleaned, nails clipped and shots updated.
-The foster family then picks the dog up from the veterinarian, takes it home, and the rewarding experience of being a greyhound foster parent begins!
+When a dog is retired from a racing kennel, it gets assigned to a foster family.
+The foster family takes it home, and the rewarding experience of being a greyhound foster parent begins!
+The Vet Coordinator will make an appointment with a veterinary clinic where the greyhound will be spayed or neutered, have its teeth cleaned, nails clipped, and shots updated.
+Only after the greyhound is vetted, is it available for adoption.